Dr Ying He

 09-01-20172015

-Improving the redistribution of the security lessons in healthcare: An evaluation of the Generic Security TemplateHe Y and Johnson C
+Improving the redistribution of the security lessons in healthcare: An evaluation of the Generic Security TemplateHe Y Johnson C

 International Journal of Medical Informatics,